Mary, Queen of Scots: Execution

 Mary was not beheaded with a single strike.
 The first blow missed her neck and struck the back of her head.
 The second blow severed the neck, except for a small bit of sinew, which the executioner cut through using the axe.
 Afterwards, he held her head aloft and declared "God save the Queen."
 At that moment, the auburn tresses in his hand turned out to be a wig and the head fell to the ground, revealing that Mary had very short, grey hair.
-Cecil's nephew, who was present at the execution, reported to his uncle that after her death "Her lips stirred up and down a quarter of an hour after her head was cut off" and that a small dog owned by the queen emerged from hiding among her skirts—though eye-witness Emanuel Tomascon does not include those details in his "exhaustive report".
-Items supposedly worn or carried by Mary at her execution are of doubtful provenance; contemporary accounts state that all her clothing, the block, and everything touched by her blood was burnt in the fireplace of the Great Hall to obstruct relic hunters.
+Cecil's nephew, who was present at the execution, reported to his uncle that after her death, "Her lips stirred up and down a quarter of an hour after her head was cut off" and that a small dog owned by the queen emerged from hiding among her skirts—though Emanuel Tomascon does not include those details in his contemporary account.

 When the news of the execution reached Elizabeth, she became indignant and asserted that Davison had disobeyed her instructions not to part with the warrant and that the Privy Council had acted without her authority.
 Elizabeth's vacillation and deliberately vague instructions gave her plausible deniability to attempt to avoid the direct stain of Mary's blood.
 Davison was arrested, thrown into the Tower of London, and found guilty of misprision.
 He was released nineteen months later, after Cecil and Walsingham interceded on his behalf.

 Mary's request to be buried in France was refused by Elizabeth.
 Her body was embalmed and left in a secure lead coffin until her burial in a Protestant service at Peterborough Cathedral in late July 1587.
 Her entrails, removed as part of the embalming process, were buried secretly within Fotheringhay Castle.
-Her body was exhumed in 1612 when her son, King James VI and I, ordered that she be reinterred in Westminster Abbey in a chapel opposite the tomb of Elizabeth.
+Her body was exhumed in 1612 when her son, James VI and I, ordered that she be reinterred in Westminster Abbey in a chapel opposite the tomb of Elizabeth.
 In 1867, her tomb was opened in an attempt to ascertain the resting place of her son, James I of England.
 He was ultimately found with Henry VII.
 Many of her other descendants, including Elizabeth of Bohemia, Prince Rupert of the Rhine and the children of Anne, Queen of Great Britain, were interred in her vault.